Cronos 2025 Whitepaper

 Byzantine Faults

 A validator makes a byzantine fault when they sign conflicting messages/blocks at the same height and consensus round.
-Tendermint has mechanisms to publish evidence of validators that signed conflicting votes so they can be punished by being slashed.
+CometBFT has mechanisms to publish evidence of validators that signed conflicting votes so they can be punished by being slashed.

 When byzantine faults are detected, validators are immediately slashed and jailed.
 Their stake will be deducted and validators who commit this double-signing fault will also be put into the "tombstone state", which means they are blacklisted and jailed forever.